jacksonkernion/jacksonkernion.github.io/index.md

 title: Home
 ---

-I’m a Philosophy PhD student at UC Berkeley.
+I’m a Philosophy PhD student at UC Berkeley, working in philosophy of mind, epistemology, and philosophy of science.

+I argue in my dissertation that we necessarily rely on a tacit functional model when reasoning about experiences and experiencers, that our concept of conscious experience is a particular kind of functional concept.

 I graduated from Harvard in 2012 with a philosophy degree in the interdisciplinary Mind, Brain, and Behavior program.

-I work primarily in philosophy of mind, epistemology, and philosophy of science.
-I argue in my dissertation that our concept of conscious experience is a particular kind of functional concept, that we necessarily rely on a tacit functional model when reasoning about experiences and experiencers.

 I keep up a coding hobby by building [tools](/tools) for academics.
 I meditate (not frequently enough).
 I like to hike.
 And I enjoy the friendly competition of strategy-based [board](https://boardgamegeek.com/boardgame/13/catan) [games](https://boardgamegeek.com/boardgame/68448/7-wonders).